NSX-T Design Guide for Avi Vantage

 To know more about VMware NSX-T, refer to the VMware NSX-T documentation.

 This guide describes the design details of the Avi - NSX-T integration.

 Note: The Avi Controller uploads the SE OVA image to the content library on vCenter and uses vCenter APIs to deploy the SE VMs.
-It does not interface directly with the ESXi hosts.
-A Content library must be created by vCenter admin, before cloud configuration.
+A content library must be created by vCenter admin, before cloud configuration.
 Click here to know more.